qoherent/ria-hub-docs/docs/content/Usage/actions/act-runner.md

 ```

 You may notice the commands above are both incomplete, because it is not the time to run the act runner yet.
-Before running the act runner, we need to register it to your Gitea instance first.
+Before running the act runner, we need to register it to your RIA Hub instance first.

 ## Registration

 Registration is required before running the act runner, because the runner needs to know where to get jobs from.
-And it is also important to Gitea instance to identify the runner.
+And it is also important to RIA Hub instance to identify the runner.

 ### Runner levels